 In this guide, we take a closer look at this fascinating mixed breed.
 That will help you to make an informed decision on whether one of these large, boisterous pups would be the ideal choice of canine companion for your family.

+This breed has become extremely popular in recent years.
+After all, who wouldn’t want a dog that looks like a shepherd with the eyes of a Husky?
 First of all, let’s find out more about mixed breeds and whey they’ve become even more popular in recent years with the designer dog movement.

 - 1 Designer Dogs